roooodcastro/live_speed/README.md

 - [ ] Setup AWS deploy
 - [ ] Add monitoring service
 - [ ] Tests!
-- [ ] Use Webpacker version of ActionCable
+- [x] Use Webpacker version of ActionCable and Turbolinks
 - [ ] Add JSRoutes with webpacker
 - [ ] Generate favicons in webpacker instead of sprockets
 - [ ] Add i18n to Rails